luismateoh/angular-my-store/README.md

 ![Screenshot](Screenshot.png)

-This is a test project to demonstrate using gh-pages with Angular.
+This is a test project to demostrate the using of gh-pages with Angular.

 ## Get started